SumoLogic/sumologic-documentation/docs/manage/security/log-search-audit-index.md

 1. Click **Start** to run the search.
 Results return in the **Messages** tab.

 :::note
 Querying the index returns results only if the index is enabled.
-See [Enabling the Index for details.](Log_Search_Audit_Index/...md "https://help.sumologic.com/Beta/Enterprise_Search_Audit_App/Search_Audit_Index")
 :::

 ## Log Search Audit Index Message Fields